Ankitra77/RAG-Agent-with-Langchain/README.md

 # RAG-Agent-with-Langchain
-A short Langchain project that takes a list of ingredients from the user and returns some recipes.
-It uses the Google Gemini model to create the agent and DuckDuckGoSearchRun from Langchain community tools as a web search tool.
-Make sure to use your own Gemini API key in the .env file as the existing key doesn't work.
+A simple RAG agent created using Langchain, Google Genai LLM, and Gemini's embedding model.
+The agent can take a PDF document and answer any related questions a user might have.
+Make sure to use your own Gemini API key in the .env file.